 From art groups to faith groups and charities to schools, groups of all kinds are coming together across the country to make their own Memorial Flames.
 Each one will commemorate 75 years since the end of the Holocaust, the genocide perpetrated by the Nazis against the Jews in Europe.

 We will select 75 of the Memorial Flame artworks to form a national exhibition that will be launched at the UK Ceremony for HMD 2020.
 Other artworks that are not in this exhibition can be displayed as part of local HMD commemorations, and photographs submitted to our website will be displayed on our online gallery.

 Find out more about the stages of this project below.
 If you have a question that you can’t find the answer to here, you might find it in our 75 Memorial Flames FAQs.

-HMDT will select 75 Memorial Flames to form a unique national exhibition that will be launched at the UK Commemorative Ceremony for HMD 2020.
+HMDT will work with a panel of experts to select 75 Memorial Flames to form a unique national exhibition that will be launched at the UK Commemorative Ceremony for HMD 2020.
 If you would like to know how the 75 Memorial Flames will be selected, you can read our selection criteria.